F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-import.rst

 Run the following commands to:

 1. Initialize the Terraform Project.
-2. Import the current WAF policy into our state.
+2. Import the current WAF policy into your state.
 3. Set the JSON WAF Policy as your new baseline.
 4. Configure the lifecycle of your WAF Policy.